mojaloop/platform-configuration-bc/packages/client-lib/README.md

 const defaultConfigProvider:IConfigProvider = new DefaultConfigProvider(CONFIG_SVC_BASEURL);

 // NOTE: you can skip passing the CONFIG_SVC_BASEURL to the DefaultConfigProvider constructor
-// if the PLATFORM_CONFIG_CENTRAL_URL env var contains the platform config service base url
+// if the PLATFORM_CONFIG_BASE_SVC_URL env var contains the platform config service base url
 // const defaultConfigProvider:IConfigProvider = new DefaultConfigProvider();

 // create the configClient instance, passing the defaultConfigProvider